This website’s banner image shows part of Sandarmokh (photo Ivan Zheltyakov, August 2017)

-The Sandarmokh Memorial Cemetery in Karelia, is in the Medvezhegorsky district, 19 kms along the Medvezhegorsk-Povenets Highway (5 kms beyond the town of Pindushi).
+The Sandarmokh Memorial Graveyard in Karelia, is in the Medvezhegorsky district, 19 kms along the Medvezhegorsk-Povenets Highway (5 kms beyond the town of Pindushi).

 In 1997, with the support of the district administration, a joint expedition of Petersburg and Petrozavodsk Memorial discovered about one hundred and fifty burial pits, each approximately 4 square metres in size.
 It was then estimated that between 4,000 and 4,500 individuals lay buried in these pits.